dominikjung42/AIAlgorithmsAndApplications/README.md

 5 | Knowledge Representation - Fundamental Algorithms and Concepts
 6 | Machine Learning - Fundamental Algorithms and Concepts
 7 | Artificial Neural Networks and Deep Learning
-8 | Probabilistic Reasoning - Fundamental Algorithms and Concepts
-10 | Language and Image Processing - Fundamental Algorithms and Concepts 11 | Building Productive AI-based Systems
+8 | Probabilistic Reasoning and Modelling - Fundamental Algorithms and Concepts 10 | Language and Image Processing - Fundamental Algorithms and Concepts 11 | Building Productive AI-based Systems

-For each unit, you can find the accompanying material in the different folder of this repository.
+For each chapter, you can find the accompanying material in the different folder of this repository.
 The best practice is that you clone this git repository (for more information see the slides of the first lecture)!
 Also take a look at the lecture syllabus for further course information.

-The related course recordings are online available in my youtube channel (see <a href="https://www.youtube.com/channel/UC_N9SzvxPS7uYNMWnd6Yn0w" target="_blank">here</a>).
+The related course recordings are online available in my youtube channel (see <a href="www.youtube.com/c/DominikJung42" target="_blank">here</a>).

 Main literature recommendations for this course are:
 * Rusell, S., & Norvig, P. Artificial intelligence: A modern approach